 4. Your senses will improve when you quit smoking

 More precisely, your senses of smell and taste will come back.

 Smoking kills the nerve endings associated with taste and smell, which obviously drastically impairs these two senses.
 However, they will begin to recover when you stop smoking.
 Your taste and smell could return within just a few weeks after your final cigarette.

 5. You can enjoy a better sex life without smoking

 This comes back to circulation problems.
-Smoking causes poor circulation.
+Smoking causes poor circulation, this can lead to sexual dysfunction.
 In sexual terms, this means that it can impair sexual sensitivity and performance.
 These should improve when you quit smoking.

 In fact, men who quit smoking are far likelier to get bigger, harder erections.
 Women may find themselves more able to orgasm, more intensely, with a greater state of arousal, after they quit smoking.

 It has also been shown that people are generally more attracted to non-smokers than to smokers.
 If you quit smoking, you might have a better chance of getting into bed with someone in the first place!